 These Level 3 qualifications are designed to provide students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.

-They are the substantial qualification component of the study programme and develop learners’ knowledge and understanding across a range of creative media practices and learners’ collaborative working and entrepreneurial awareness.
-Learners will also develop advanced technical skills and knowledge in one of the following pathways:
+They are the substantial qualification component of the study programme and develop students’ knowledge and understanding across a range of creative media practices and students’ collaborative working and entrepreneurial awareness.
+Students will also develop advanced technical skills and knowledge in one of the following pathways:

 - Social media